 Our decision-making matrix describes who makes what kinds of decisions and when.
 It is developed based on an understanding that:

-- Decision-making should be devolved within an organization, ensuring that the people who are doing the work are also able to make the decisions needed to get the job done.
+- Authority for decision-making should be devolved within an organization, ensuring that the people who are doing the work are also able to make the decisions needed to get the job done.

 - Organizations are best served by having clear givens (non-negotiables) within which decision-making can happen.
-These givens provide a container within which there is room for creativity and decisions can be made.
-There are 5 Foundational Givens of Genuine Contact and additional Operating Givens for work that happens within the Genuine Contact Organization.
+Givens are often determined by the formal leader or leadership team who has accountability for the performance of the organization, or may be determined collaboratively with members of an organization.
+These givens provide a container within which there is room for innovation, creativity, carrying out of authority, and making decisions.
+There are 5 Foundational Givens of Genuine Contact determined by the founders Birgitt Williams and Ward Williams, and additional Operating Givens determined collaboratively for work that happens within the Genuine Contact Organization.

 - Opportunities for discussion about the decision with those who have experience with the topic can lead to more sound and holistic decision-making.
 Therefore, we build in regular opportunities for mentoring and feedback within the regular work of the organization.